Relican/ConsoleFileManager2/README.md

 This is a simple console file manager written on Python

 ~First things first:
 1. Run <code>python manager.py create</code> to create catalog with files to test on.
-Catalog is found in C:\FileCatalog\
+Catalog is found in python project directory
 2. Use manager.py via console for test purposes.
 3. To run unittests use console: <br>
 <code>python manager_test.py</code> <br>